jonomendelson/ChessAI/README.md

 # ChessAI

-Chess AI created in 2017.
+Simple ChessAI created in 2017 using minimax and alpha-beta pruning.